Bariatric Surgery Program

 - Board certified: All SMH bariatric surgeons are board certified in general surgery.

 - Gastric Bypass: The Roux-en-Y gastric bypass surgery reduces stomach size to that of a walnut and attaches it directly to the middle of the small intestine, bypassing a large part of the stomach by stapling it shut.
 This limits how much you can eat and what your body can absorb.
+Click here to learn more and hear from a patient who regained her health with a gastric bypass.

 - Gastric Sleeve: Also known as a sleeve gastrectomy, this procedure surgically creates a smaller, banana-size stomach, and the unused part of the stomach is removed.
 With no rerouting, food and nutrients are fully absorbed.
+Click here to learn more and hear from a patient whose gastric sleeve procedure gave him a new lease on life.

 - Results exceed national averages: Sarasota Memorial patients report dramatic improvements in their obesity-related health conditions (comorbidities), results that exceed national averages* in the major comorbidity categories: sleep apnea, gerd, hyperlipidemia, hypertension and diabetes.